flipt-io/flipt/.github/ISSUE_TEMPLATE/feature_request.md

 Examples:

 - Screenshots
-- Exported data from the database
+- Exported data from the database (see below)

 <!--
 #### Screenshots